RuneLjungmann/excelbind/README.md

 ### Requirements
  - Visual Studio 2015 or higher
- - Python 3.5 or higher (x86 version) with the pipenv package installed
+ - Python 3.5 or higher with the pipenv package installed
- - Excel 2007 or higher (x86 version)
+ - Excel 2007 or higher

 See the 'limitations' section below for details on these requirements.

 ### Initial configuration
-Out of the box, the project configuration assumes you are using Visual Studio 2019 and Python 3.7 and that python is installed in the default directory (C:\python37).
+Out of the box, the project configuration assumes you are using Visual Studio 2019 and Python 3.7 and that python is installed in the directory C:\python37 (C:\python37_x64 for x64).

 If this is not the case, you will have to make some minor adjustment to the project and property files.

 If you use an older version of Visual Studio you will have to change the 'PlatformToolset' property to v140 (Visual Studio 2015) or v141 (Visual Studio 2017).

-If you are using an older version of python, or python is not installed in the default location, you need to update the path in the properties files in excelbind/src/excelbind/project_properties
+If you are using an older version of python, or python is not installed in the expected location, you need to update the path in the properties files in excelbind/src/excelbind/project_properties

 ### Building the xll Add-in
 You can either open the solution file directly in the Visual Studio IDE and build there, or build from the command line.